-Collect: O God, the Strength of all them that put their trust in Thee: Mercifully accept our prayers; and because through the weakness of our mortal nature we can do no good thing without Thee, grant us the help of Thy grace, that in keeping Thy commandments we may please Thee, both in will and deed; through Jesus Christ, Thy Son, our Lord, who liveth and reigneth with Thee and the Holy Ghost, ever one God, world without end.
+Collect: O God, who didst teach the hearts of Thy faithful people by sending to them the light of Thy Holy Spirit: Grant us by the same Spirit to have a right judgment in all things, and evermore to rejoice in His holy comfort; through Jesus Christ, Thy Son, our Lord.
 Amen.
 Due to their sin, the land had been made desolate by means of a famine and four kinds of locusts sent as punishment from God.
 It had caused man and beast to suffer.
 God told them in Joel 2:12, "Turn to Me with all your heart, with fasting, with weeping, and with mourning."
 He connected a promise with it, "Return to the Lord your God, For He is gracious and merciful, Slow to anger, and of great kindness; And He relents from doing harm" (Joel 2:13).
 Evidently, they trusted in God's Word, and returning to Him they held Him to His promise.
 Today's text announces a Gospel promise of good news.
 "Be glad then, you children of Zion, and rejoice in the Lord your God."